 In this section, we compare the recovered \Planck dust map at $353 \GHz$ with the CSFD map at $100\,\mum$ over the same sky patch as discussed in Sect.\ \ref{sec:data_results_maps}.
-The right column of Fig.\ \ref{fig:result-wph-data} shows the map-level comparison between $\ts$ (expressed in units of \kJysr) and $\scfd$ (expressed in units of mag).
-Our first observation is that there are more localised structures present in the \Planck dust map than in the CSFD map.
+The right column of Fig.\ \ref{fig:result-wph-data} shows the map-level comparison between $\ts$ (expressed in units of \kJysr) and $\scfd$ (expressed in units of $\rm mag$).
+Our first observation is that the \Planck dust map contains more localised structures than the CSFD map.
 This finding is supported by the power spectrum comparison between the two maps.
-We compute the power spectrum of $\ts$ and $\scfd$ over the apodised mask and fit it with a power-law model within the multipole range $\ell \subset [25,625]$.
-The power spectrum exponent for the \Planck dust map is $\alpha_{\ts}=-2.50\pm0.07$ and that for the CSFD map is $\alpha_{\scfd}=-2.65\pm0.09$.
+We computed the power spectrum of $\ts$ and $\scfd$ over the apodised mask and fitted it with a power-law model within the multipole range $25 \leqslant \ell \leqslant 625$.
+The power spectrum exponent for the \Planck dust map is $\alpha_{\ts}=-2.51\pm0.07$ and that for the CSFD map is $\alpha_{\scfd}=-2.65\pm0.09$.

-Next, we compute the non-linear dependence of $\ts$ and $\scfd$ on \NHI map by fitting a power-law model, $(\ts, \scfd) \propto \langle \NHI \rangle^{p}$.
-The power-law exponent $p$ is expected to be close to 1 in case of tight correlation between dust and atomic gas holds true.
-For each of the two dust maps, we group the pixel values into 7 bins in ascending order of \NHI and compute the median values within each \NHI bin, as well as the 16 and 84 percentiles, which we use as error bars.
-We fit the median values $\ts$ and $\scfd$ with the mean \NHI (taking into account the error bars) and find that the value of the exponent $p$ is $1.05$ for the \Planck map and $0.85$ for the CSFD map.
-This result shows that the slope of the power-law differs significantly between the \Planck and CSFD maps.
+Next, we computed the non-linear dependence of $\ts$ and $\scfd$ on the \NHI map by fitting a power-law model, $(\ts, \scfd) \propto \langle \NHI \rangle^{p}$.
+The power-law exponent $p$ is expected to be close to 1 in case of a tight correlation between dust and atomic gas.
+For each of the two dust maps, we grouped the pixel values into seven bins in ascending order of \NHI and computed the median values within each \NHI bin, as well as the 16 and 84 percentiles, which we used as error bars.
+We fitted the median values $\ts$ and $\scfd$ with the mean \NHI (taking the error bars into account) and found that the value of the exponent $p$ is $1.04$ for the \Planck map and $0.85$ for the CSFD map.
+This result shows that the slope of the power law differs significantly between the \Planck and CSFD maps.
 Furthermore, the data scatter in the \NHI correlation is greater for $\ts$ than for the $\scfd$ map.

-The morphological differences seen between the recovered \Planck dust map and CSFD map can be explained by different spectral energy distribution (SED) of \HI-correlated dust emission and \HII-correlated dust emission.
-If both the SEDs follow the modified blackbody spectrum (MBB), then the ratio of the emissivities of the \HI and \HII-correlated dust components at $353 \GHz$ can be written as
+The morphological differences between the recovered \Planck dust map and CSFD map can be explained by the different spectral energy distribution (SED) of \HI-correlated dust emission and \molH-correlated dust emission.
+When the two SEDs follow the modified black-body spectrum (MBB), then the ratio of the emissivities of the \HI and \molH-correlated dust components at $353 \GHz$ can be written as